zulip/zulip/docs/production/upgrade-or-modify.md

 ## Upgrading the operating system

-When you upgrade the operating system on which Zulip is installed (E.g. Ubuntu 16.04 Xenial to Ubuntu 18.04 Bionic), you need to take some additional steps to update your Zulip installation, documented below.
+When you upgrade the operating system on which Zulip is installed (E.g. Ubuntu 18.04 Bionic to Ubuntu 20.04 Focal), you need to take some additional steps to update your Zulip installation, documented below.